 Item Marker Numbers Marker Size (mm)

 Arena boundary 0-27 250

-Robots 28-31 100
+Robots 28 - 31 100

-Tokens 32-49 200
+A tokens 32 - 35 200

+B tokens 36-39 200

+C token 40 200

-Two sets of marker codes will be used: one for development purpose, and one for the competition itself.
+Two sets of marker codes will be used: one for development purposes, and one for the competition itself.
 The competition set is only to be used inside the Student Robotics arena at the Student Robotics competition.
 This is so that people carrying markers past the arena do not confuse robots.
 The competition codes are 100 above the development codes.
 When run in competition mode, the software provided by Student Robotics will subtract 100 from the detected marker codes, as well as ignore the development codes.